glpi-project/glpi/apirest.md

 ### ERROR_GLPI_DELETE {#ERROR_GLPI_DELETE}

-We cannot delete the object to glpi.
-This error is not relative to API part but glpi core.
+We cannot delete the object to GLPI.
+This error is not relative to API but to GLPI core.
-Check the glpi logs files (in files/_logs directory).
+Check the GLPI logs files (in files/_logs directory).

 ### ERROR_GLPI_PARTIAL_DELETE {#ERROR_GLPI_PARTIAL_DELETE}

-Some of the object you wanted to delete triggers an error.
-Maybe a missing field or rights.
+Some of the objects you want to delete triggers an error, maybe a missing field or rights.
-You'll find with this error a collection of results.
+You'll find with this error, a collection of results.